Charles Kuralt: CBS Sunday Morning anchor and subsequent CBS roles

 On January 28, 1979, CBS launched CBS News Sunday Morning with Kuralt as host.
 On October 27, 1980, he was added as host of the weekday broadcasts of CBS' Morning show as well, joined with Diane Sawyer as weekday co-host on September 28, 1981.
 Kuralt left the weekday broadcasts in March 1982, but continued to anchor Sunday Morning.
 In 1989, he covered the democracy movement in China.
 From 1990 to 1991, he was an anchor on America Tonight.
 On April 3, 1994, he retired after 15 years as a host of Sunday Morning, and was replaced by Charles Osgood.

 After CBS

 At age 60, Kuralt surprised many by retiring from CBS News.
 At the time, he was the longest tenured on-air personality in the News Division.
 However, he hinted that his retirement might not be complete.
 In 1995, he narrated the TLC documentary The Revolutionary War.
-In early 1997, he signed on to host a syndicated, thrice-weekly, ninety-second broadcast, "An American Moment", presenting what CNN called "slices of Americana".
-Then, Kuralt also agreed to host a CBS cable broadcast show, I Remember, designed as a weekly, hour-long review of significant news from the three previous decades.
+In 1996, he presented a short-lived show on the Disney Channel called This I Believe.
+In early 1997, he signed on to host a syndicated, thrice-weekly, ninety-second broadcast, An American Moment, presenting what CNN called "slices of Americana".
+He agreed to host a CBS cable broadcast show, I Remember, designed as a weekly, hour-long review of significant news from the three previous decades.